Dark-Knight-Rises/Logseq/pages/For revision.md

 	- if one system fails the entire network fails
 - ## star
 	- most commonly used
-	- every node is connected with a single system
+	- every node is connected with a single central system
+	- if one system fails, it has no effect on the overall network
+	- if the central system fails the entire network fails.
+- mesh